dpghazi-zz/stack-overflow-big-data-processing/README.md

         - Number of instances: 3
     - Security and access
         - EC2 key pair (used Amazon EC2 to create an ED25519 key pair)
-- Set-up a new S3 bucket to upload file (survey_results_public.csv) so EMR can access it for data processing
+- Set-up a new S3 bucket to upload file ("survey_results_public.csv") so EMR can access it for data processing
 - Inserted a new folder within the S3 bucket called “data source” that contains the csv file
 - Created a Spark application in a Python file called “main.py” for Spark storage job to process data
 - Opened port 22 to SSH into the EMR cluster using IP address and spark-submitted “main.py” for data processing